 Your trip to Las Vegas might include a bad decision or two, but don't let going without a visitors medical insurance plan be one of them.
 You could spend a small fortune on unexpected medical expenses if you have to seek treatment without an insurance plan.

-Why buy visitors medical insurance before travelling to Las Vegas?
+Why buy visitors medical insurance before traveling to Las Vegas?

 Vegas is known for its scorching heat and dry weather.
 People can get dehydrated, get dizzy, and find themselves needing medical help.
 Healthcare in America is expensive, even for minor treatments.
 Your visitors health insurance could save you hundreds, if not thousands, of dollars.